Information sheet: Phase 2

 We are inviting all UK Biobank participants to help UK Biobank undertake urgent research on the SARS-CoV-2 coronavirus that causes COVID-19.
 This new study will provide researchers with unique opportunities to investigate the long-term health effects of SARS-CoV-2 infection (“Long COVID”) and other health research related to COVID-19.

-It involves doing a simple antibody test at home, which will tell you if it is likely that you have previously been infected with the coronavirus.
+The study involves doing a simple antibody test (the AbC-19TM Rapid Test) at home, which will tell you if it is likely that you have previously been infected with the coronavirus.
 If you agree to help, we will send you a finger-prick self-testing kit to find out if you have antibodies to the coronavirus.
 Taking the test is simple and quick to do and you can let us know the result via the UK Biobank participant website.

 Taking part is entirely voluntary and will not affect your ongoing relationship with UK Biobank.
 Please take the time to read this information carefully.
 It explains why we are asking you to help and what it would involve.